Conformal designs and D.H. Lehmer's conjecture: Introduction

 \section{Introduction}

 In \cite{H1}, H\"ohn defined the concept of conformal designs, which is an analogue of the concept of combinatorial designs and spherical designs.
-First, we recall or give some facts needed later.
-See \cite{Bo}, \cite{FHL} and \cite{FLM} for the definitions and the elementary facts of vertex operator algebras and its modules.
+First, we review some information that will be needed later in the present paper.
+See \cite{Bo}, \cite{FHL}, and \cite{FLM} for the definitions and elementary information on vertex operator algebras and their modules.

 A vertex operator algebra (VOA) $V$ over the field $\CC$ of complex numbers is a complex vector space equipped with a linear map $Y : V \rightarrow {\rm End}(V)[[z, z^{-1}]]$ and two non-zero vectors $\1$ and $\omega$ in $V$ satisfying certain axioms (cf. \cite{{FHL},{FLM}}).
 We denote a VOA $V$ by $(V,Y,\1,\w)$.
 For $v \in V$, we write